How Do We Write a Really Good Annual Fund Letter?

 Your reader needs to know what you’re asking for.

 And make it a bold ask.
 After all, isn’t your school worth it?
 Think of that one student or teacher whose story you’ve just told.
 If you feel nervous, it may help to remember: your donor is a grown up and philanthropy is, in the end, voluntary.
-She or he will ultimately choose the gift amount.
+They will ultimately choose the gift amount.

 And I say that’s great!
 Our job is to invite them to the table.
 Invite them into an opportunity.
 A chance at being the lifeblood of a school.